oscarrezab/indie-gems/README.md

     * UPDATE: The DistilBERT model was switched to "sentence-transformers/all-mpnet-base-v2" from the  [sentence-transformers](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) library, also from HuggingFace.
 Similarity is now computed as a vector similarity, instead of a Pearson correlation.
 This gives values between 0 and 1.
 Still, experiments to fine-tune this or another model, or to create a custom tokenizer should be considered.
 * Update scraping scripts for a straightforward method of increasing the dataset.
 * Refactor code to retrieve data from the SQLite table to avoid dependency on pkl and csv files
-* Add functionality to customize weight given to each similarity score
 * Handle 'fuzzy' search to account for typos or other factors that may make a text input different to the values stored in the dataset.